Guardians vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- Cleveland has entered three games this season as the underdog by +125 or more and is 1-2 in those contests.
+- Cleveland has played as an underdog of +140 or more once this season and lost that game.

-- The moneyline set for this matchup implies the Guardians have a 44.4% chance of walking away with the win.
+- The Guardians have an implied victory probability of 41.7% according to the moneyline set for this matchup.

-- Cleveland's games have gone over the total in 15 of its 42 chances.
+- Games involving Cleveland have gone over the total set by oddsmakers in 16 of 43 chances this season.

 - The Guardians have played just one game with a spread this season and did not cover in that contest.